Music and Audio Recording Studio

 2. A User Guide is available in the Studio for your reference.
 If you would like to schedule a general overview of the studio equipment, please contact us at the e-mail address below.

-3. Do not leave the Studio unattended with the door open.
-You are responsible for the Studio equipment for the period of your reservation and may be charged the full cost of replacement or repair for missing or broken equipment plus a $50 processing fee.
+3. You are responsible for the Studio equipment for the period of your reservation and may be charged the full cost of replacement or repair for missing or broken equipment plus a $50 processing fee.

 4. Copy your files from the Studio computer to your own media or online storage.
 Files left on the computer may be deleted at any time without notice.